GaloisInc/RDE_RF/readMe.md

 * Sbt
 * Latex
 * Java
+* Scala

 Alternatively, you can use the docker image (simonthrane/document_enricher:latest) to run the tool.

 ## Usage

 The tool is written in Scala.
-To run it, you need to have Java 8 installed on your machine.
+To run it, you need to have Java 8, Scala and SBT installed on your machine.

 ## Usage Docker